 - Transfer meat to indirect side of the grill with the thicker side of the tri-tip closest to the coals.
 Baste with oil/garlic mixture and flip every 7-8 minutes.
 Keeping the lid closed to keep as much smoke in the grill as possible.
 The grill should be about 250° during this stage.

-- Allow to rest for at least 10 minutes.
-Thinly slice against the grain.
-See picture in post if needed.
+- Allow to rest for at least 10 minutes tented loosely with foil.
+Thinly slice against the grain (See picture in post if needed).
 Serve immediately.

 - We love comments!
 Please come back and leave us one after you’ve tried this recipe